kojiishi/w3lists/README.md

 w3lists
 =======

-Scrape http://lists.w3.org/ to create a threaded tree.
+Scrape http://lists.w3.org/ to create a threaded-tree.

-* Can include multiple periods.
+* Can scrape multiple periods/pages to build one thread-tree.
 * Can follow in-reply-to even when the e-mails it replied to is not in the scraping targets.

 ## Prerequisite